fed/blog/src/pages/blog/event-streams-vs-properties/index.md

 ---
-title: Event Streams vs Properties
+title: Event streams vs Properties
 date: 2016-09-21
 spoiler:
     Brief overview of what properties are and how they are different from event streams.
 We also cover how to create them and how to convert